-This matter comes before the Marion County Board of Commissioners ("Board") on the application of Video Acquisitions, Inc. to amend the comprehensive plan designation from Rural Residential to Industrial, and change the zone from AR (Acreage Residential) to IUC (Unincorporated Community Industrial) on a 0.615 acre parcel at 3511 Brooklake Road NE, Salem, Marion County, Oregon (T6S, R2W, S18BC, tax lot 1900).
+This matter comes before the Marion County Hearings Officer on the application of Video Acquisitions, Inc. to amend the comprehensive plan designation from Rural Residential to Industrial, and change the zone from AR (ACREAGE RESIDENTIAL) to IUC (Unincorporated Community Industrial) on a 0.615 acre parcel at 3511 Brooklake Road NE, Salem, Marion County, Oregon (T6S, R2W, S18BC, tax lot 1900).